nanguoyu/Captcha-recognition/README.md

 # Classification for Digital Image

 > This is an Matlab project for recognizing noised digital image.
-What we want is a programme that could automatically  recognizing several noised digital image.
+What we want is a programme that could automatically  recognize several noised digital image.
 The inputs are some images like the following picture, the exception is [2, 0, 2].

 [中文介绍](README.CN.md)